thu-coai/cotk/docs/meta/notes/installation.md

 -  nltk >= 3.4
 -  tqdm >= 4.30
 -  checksumdir >= 1.1
--  pytorch >= 1.0.0 (optional, used for calculation of perplexity)
+-  pytorch >= 1.0.0 (optional, accelerating the calculation of some metrics)
--  transformers (optional, used for tokenizer of pretrained models)
+-  transformers (optional, used for pretrained models)

 We support Unix, Windows, and macOS.